silviashi453/url-shortening-api-landing-page/README.md

 ## 🎯 Features

 - Shorten any valid URL
+- See a list of their shortened links, even after refreshing the browser
 - Copy the shortened link to the clipboard with a single click
 - View an optimized layout based on the device's screen size
 - See hover and focus states for all interactive elements